Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Introduction

-As its main contributions, this paper proposes a \ac{gnn}-based algorithm for finding polar-code constructions tailored for the \ac{cscl} decoding, namely, the \emph{\ac{imp}} algorithm on a \ac{pccmp} graph, in which \acp{gnn} are trained to build the frozen-bit set based on the target channel condition and code rate iteratively.
-The fact that all algorithmic operations in the algorithm are local on the \ac{pccmp} graph guarantees that the \ac{gnn} model complexity is independent of the blocklength and code rate, and a trained \ac{imp} model under one code-design requirement is directly applicable to different design requirements such as different blocklengths, code rates, and channel conditions.
-In other words, the \ac{imp} model is naturally scalable to polar codes with long blocklengths and can be generalized to design requirements that are not seen during training.
-Experiments show that the polar codes found by the \ac{imp} algorithm significantly outperform the classical constructions in \cite{tal_construction} under the \ac{cscl} decoding, and achieve similar or lower \acp{fer} compared to existing construction methods tailored for \ac{cscl} decoding with significantly lower training complexity.
-Experiments verify the \ac{imp} algorithm's generalization capability by applying a single trained \ac{imp} model directly to generate polar codes with different channel \acp{snr} and blocklengths.
+Inspired by \ac{gnn}'s scalability feature, this paper first maps a polar code to a unique heterogeneous graph termed as the \textit{\ac{pccmp} graph}.
+A heterogeneous-\ac{gnn}-based algorithm, called the \emph{\ac{imp}} algorithm, then follows.
+The \ac{imp} algorithm aims to find a \ac{pccmp} graph that corresponds to the polar code with minimum \ac{fer} with \ac{cscl} decoding by building the frozen set iteratively based on the target channel condition and code rate.
+The parameters in the \ac{imp} model are trained with the \ac{dql} method \cite{mnih2013playing}.
+The \ac{imp} algorithm's major advantage is its \textit{scalability}.
+More specifically, the number of trainable parameters in an \ac{imp} model is independent of the blocklength and code rate because all \ac{imp} operations are local on the \ac{pccmp} graph.
+Moreover, a trained \ac{imp} model for a short polar code directly applies to the design of a longer polar code under a different channel condition, requiring only polynomial computational complexity in blocklength.
+Simulations show that when the \ac{imp} model is trained and evaluated at the same blocklength and code rate, the \ac{imp} algorithm constructs polar codes that significantly outperform the Tal-Vardy constructions in \cite{tal_construction} with the \ac{cscl} decoding within the training \ac{snr} range.
+These \ac{imp}-based polar codes also achieve similar or lower \ac{fer} than state-of-the-art polar-code construction methods tailored for \ac{cscl} decoding.
+In addition, experiments verify \ac{imp}'s scalability, i.e., a single trained \ac{imp} model directly applies to various blocklengths, code rates, and different target \acp{snr}.
+These \ac{imp}-based polar codes achieve comparable \ac{fer} performance comparing to state-of-the-art construction methods.